 If you haven’t already, definitely check out my blog post on my Top 10 Marathon Runner Must-Haves.
 Here I go into detail about some of the products and other items (like a solid training plan!) that I think no marathon runner can train well without.

-But here I wanted to just give a quick rundown of my favorite items – ones I’ve tried and tested that I think you will love, too.
+Here is a quick rundown of my favorite items – ones I’ve tried and tested that I think you will love, too.

 Need shoes for winter?
 Best Shoes for Running on Ice and Snow

-I like my Lululemon “Speed Up 2.5” running shorts for short runs, but for long runs…I always wear my pocket “bike” shorts!
+Women: I like my Lululemon “Speed Up 2.5” running shorts for short runs, but for long runs…I always wear my pocket compression shorts!
 They were a game-changer for me and they are all I wear for my marathons.
 I like the 5-inch length, but 8-inch or longer shorts are great if you need something to help control chafing (read the article, “How to Stop Chafing in Marathon Training” for other helpful hints!)

 Cold Weather Pants